Will Purdue cover the spread vs. Gonzaga? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The Boilermakers covered the spread 14 times in 35 games last year.
+- The Boilermakers beat the spread 14 times in 35 games last year.

+- Purdue had a record of 17-2 in games it played as a moneyline favorite with odds of -200 or shorter last year (89.5%).

+- The Boilermakers have a 66.7% chance to win this game based on the moneyline's implied probability.

 Purdue vs. Gonzaga Over/Under Stats